 Riding the pitching mastery of senior ace Alex Watilo to a 2-0 victory in the opener, Willamette (19-10, 18-6 NWC) snapped Linfield’s 20-game win streak.
 The Wildcats countered with an 8-0 five-inning blanking of the Bearcats in the nightcap.

-Watilo spun a complete-game two-hitter and the Bearcats swatted eight hits on Linfield pitchers Lauren Harvey and Karina Paavola (Jr., Kelso, Wash.).
+Watilo spun a complete-game two-hitter and the Bearcats swatted eight hits on Linfield pitchers Lauren Harvey and Karina Paavola (Sr., Kelso, Wash.).

 The game was as scoreless stalemate until the sixth inning.
 Von Trapp singled to lead off the inning, then scooted to second base on a fielder’s choice.
 WU freshman Theresa Martin then delivered a double up the middle off of Harvey that scored Von Trapp and Mica Romero added an insurance run moments later with a run-scoring double of her own.

 The Wildcats’ best chance to pull the game out of the fire came in the seventh.
-Karleigh Prestianni (Sr., Grants Pass, Ore.) singled through the left-side of the infield, then moved over to second on a fielder’s choice.
+Karleigh Prestianni singled through the left-side of the infield, then moved over to second on a fielder’s choice.

-Haylie Watson (Jr., Puyallup, Wash.) drew a walk from Watilo to put two runners aboard, but Jordan Mixsell flew out to Nichole Robertson in right field to end the game.
+Haylie Watson (Sr., Puyallup, Wash.) drew a walk from Watilo to put two runners aboard, but Jordan Mixsell flew out to Nichole Robertson in right field to end the game.

 Von Trapp and Martin each had two hits in the contest.
 Prestianni and Emilee Lepp accounted for Linfield’s only hits.

 Watilo struck out three Wildcats and walked three to earn the win, improving to 13-4.
 Harvey (14-2) suffered only her second loss in two seasons.

 Paavola relieved Harvey after things unraveled in the sixth, striking out three of the five batters she faced.